Why are tensions flaring between India and Bangladesh? – DW – 12/05/2024

 In response to the attack on the consulate, India has bolstered security at the Bangladesh High Commission in New Delhi and other diplomatic offices across the country to prevent any further acts of violence against Bangladesh's diplomatic missions in India.

 Muslim groups in Dhaka also took to the streets in protest of the attack.
-Consular services have been suspended indefinitely at Agartala.
+Consular services have been suspended indefinitely in Agartala.

 There have since been arrests and police suspensions over the attack, which the Indian government has described as "deeply regrettable."